-I am an associate professor in the Department of Philosophy at San Francisco State University .
-I work primarily on the history of Modern philosophy, especially Hume and Kant, and also have interests in German Idealism and the work of Wilfrid Sellars.
+I am a professor in the Department of Philosophy at San Francisco State University and the author of Kant's Inferentialism and Hume's Science of Human Nature.
+In addition to Hume and Kant, I also have research interests in the work of Wilfrid Sellars, Lady Mary Shepherd, and Hegel.

-I am the very happy father of Madeline and Violet who were born in November 2012, not to mention husband of Margo, who was born in June some years before that.
+I am the very happy father of Madeline and Violet who were born in 2012, not to mention husband of Margo, who was born some years before that.

-When I am not doing philosophy, I can be found following the latest advances in baseball analytics, playing video games, volunteering to help build and renovate houses, or enjoying the beauty of the San Francisco Bay Area.
+When I am not doing philosophy, I can be found playing video games (mostly Dark Souls) or enjoying the natural beauty of the San Francisco Bay Area.
 I have also earned the rank of Life Master from the American Contract Bridge League.

 CV here (pdf).